Conradmitchell465/browserd/README.md

 # browserd

 Headless electron app platform for the cloud 🤕☁✨
-This app is broken down into the stream-provider and the stream-consumer

-We needed a way to run chrome-based [browser experiences](https://github.com/bengreenier/browserd/tree/repo-restructure/components/stream-consumer) inside a container, and to stream that container to [remote clients](https://github.com/bengreenier/browserd/issues/2) using webrtc.
+We needed a way to run chrome-based browser experiences inside a container, and to stream that container to remote clients using webrtc.
 Browserd (named to indicate it's a browser [daemon](https://en.wikipedia.org/wiki/Daemon_(computing))) uses electron to do so.

+This app is broken down into two main components the [stream-provider](https://github.com/bengreenier/browserd/tree/repo-restructure/components/stream-provider) which contains and provides the 'browser experiences' and the [stream-consumer](https://github.com/bengreenier/browserd/tree/repo-restructure/components/stream-consumer) an example of a 'remote client'.
+These components are supported by the [shared component](https://github.com/bengreenier/browserd/tree/repo-restructure/components/shared) which houses shared functionality.

 ## Components